boltDeployments

 3. Deployment Ready

 Your container is fully initialized and your server is starting up now.
-For a few seconds/minute, your server may be still initializing and may not respond to player requests until your game engine (or custom runtime) is fully ready to accept player connections.
+For a few seconds to a minute, your server may be still initializing and may not respond to player requests until your game engine (or custom runtime) is fully ready to accept player connections.

 4. Deployment Error